haskell/ghcup-hs/docs/guide.md

 ### Strategy 2: Stack hooks (new, recommended)

-Since stack 2.9.1 you can customize the installation logic of GHC completely, see: https://docs.haskellstack.org/en/stable/yaml_configuration/#ghc-installation-customisation
+Since stack 2.9.1 you can customize the installation logic of GHC completely, see [https://docs.haskellstack.org/en/stable/yaml_configuration/#ghc-installation-customisation](https://docs.haskellstack.org/en/stable/yaml_configuration/#ghc-installation-customisation).

 We can use this to simply invoke ghcup whenever stack is trying to install/discover a GHC versions.
 This is done via placing a shell script at `~/.stack/hooks/ghc-install.sh` and making it executable.